Journal Title Indonesian Red Crescent Humanitarian Journal

 Announcements

-The Editorial Team of the Indonesian Red Crescent Humanitarian Journal is pleased to announce that, pursuant to the Decree of the Director General of Research and Development No. 156/C/C3/KPT/2026, the journal has been officially accredited at Rank 4 for the period from Volume 2, Number 1, 2023 through Volume 6, Number 2, 2027.
+The Editorial Team of the Indonesian Red Crescent Humanitarian Journal hereby announces that, pursuant to the Decree of the Director General of Research and Development No. 156/C/C3/KPT/2026, the journal has been officially accredited at Rank 4 for the period from Volume 2, Number 1, 2023 through Volume 6, Number 2, 2027.

 Editorial Team